-In 2019 we celebrated the 50th anniversary of the Apollo Moon Landing by taking part in the Universe of Stories summer reading program, and in honor of that I decided to update our arsenal of solar system project ideas.
+This year we’ll be celebrating the 50th anniversary of the Apollo Moon Landing by taking part in the Universe of Stories summer reading program.

 The Universe of Stories, or Summer of Space reading program is happening this summer at libraries all over the country – so you should totally join us!
 I’ve created a visual book list with hundreds of fun titles for kids – you can download it for free here.